Understanding Rate Realization and Project Profitability Analysis

 Project Profitability Overview

-Project profitability analysis is a second major analytical construct that can be easily achieved using Projector’s PSA software .
-This analysis compares the revenue generated by doing work for a client (actual revenue) vs. the cost to the organization for delivering those services (salaries & other direct costs).
+Project profitability analysis is a second major analytical construct that can be easily achieved using Projector’s PSA software.
+This analysis compares the revenue generated by doing work for a client (actual revenue) vs. the cost to the organization for delivering those services (salaries and other direct costs).
 While rate realization analysis concerns itself with comparing actual earnings with earning potential, project profitability is concerned only with comparing actual earnings vs. the cost of generating that revenue:

 Project profitability can be expressed in terms of: